Jimzical/Golang/README.md

 ```

 ## Examples
+### Example- Basic
-### Example- We run this with the `go` keyword and without the `go` keyword, we can see that the go routine runs in the background and prints as soon as it can while Normal function in its own way making it interleaved with a pattern
+We run this with the `go` keyword and without the `go` keyword, we can see that the go routine runs in the background and prints as soon as it can while Normal function in its own way making it interleaved with a pattern
 ```go
 package main